 The range of housing needs cannot all be satisfied within individual development sites, but developers will be expected to recognise that a variety of housing types and sizes will contribute to the long term vitality of Watlington.
-All housing development will be expected to integrate well with the existing settlement by demonstrating sensitivity to the natural, built and historic environment.
+All types of housing development will be expected to integrate well with the existing settlement by demonstrating sensitivity to the natural, built and historic environment.
 Design is expected to reflect National and Local guidance.
-The Watlington Design Guide provides examples of local distinctiveness.
+WNDP 11 Watlington Design Guide provides examples of local distinctiveness.

-WNDP plans to increase the number of dwellings in the designated Neighbourhood Area by a minimum of 238 in line with South Oxfordshire Local Plan Second Preferred Options (2017).
+WNDP plans to increase the number of dwellings in the designated Neighbourhood Area by a minimum of 238 in line with the emerging SODC Local Plan 2033.
 The increase is proportionate to the services and facilities of a Larger Village (SODC Designation) and sufficient to meet the objectives of the WNDP to 2033.
 It is also commensurate with the constraints to development which include the Conservation Area, the AQMA, areas identified as flood zones 2 and 3 and the Chilterns AONB.
-(Maps 3 and 4 in the Maps Supplement).
+(Figures 3 and 4).

 In order to ensure that new dwellings meet the identified needs of the community, as well as national and local policies for housing, WNDP includes policies for a range of dwelling types.
-The Housing Survey completed in March 2016 provides evidence of local need and aspiration and this is reflected in the policies for housing.
+The Housing Survey completed in March 2016 (WNDP 6) provides evidence of local need and aspiration and this is reflected in the policies for housing.
 Further surveys will be conducted during the course of the WNDP to ensure that new housing meets up to date needs.
 South Oxfordshire is an area of high value homes and many people are priced out of the market for homes to buy or rent.
 In view of this the WNDP aims to deliver a range of low cost market homes as well as 40% affordable homes allocated to Registered Providers.
-In addition, provision of one or more rural exception sites will be explored within the period of the WNDP to increase opportunities for young people and families to stay in Watlington.
+In addition, provision of one or more rural exception sites will be explored within the period of the WNDP to increase provision of affordable homes for local people so that young people and families can stay in Watlington.